 - Cut washed and dried potatoes in half, and then each half in thirds or fourths, depending on how big you want the wedges.
 Put them in a bowl.

-- Bake for 30-40 minutes, or until they are tender and golden.
+- Bake for 30-40 minutes, or until they are tender inside and golden outside.

-- Add a few tablespoons of the spice mixture and return to the oven for 5-10 minutes, until they are crunchy and golden.
+- Add a few tablespoons of the spice mixture and return to the oven for 5 more minutes, until they are crunchy and golden.

 - Serve immediately with more spice salt if you want to.